How Do You Know if You’re Addicted to THC?

 Cocaine is a stimulant, meaning that it causes these levels to elevate.
 Other, legal drugs, such as caffeine and antidepressants, function the same way.

-However, these substances are differents in a few key ways.
+However, these substances are different in a few keyways.
 Antidepressants work over the course of several weeks, giving the body time to adjust.
 Caffeine works almost immediately, but isn't strong enough to cause a high.

 A cocaine high is quick and intense.
 The user may be overjoyed and hyperactive.
 In some cases, they may have some twitches or tics.